TigerVNC/tigervnc/README.txt

 The Windows version of TigerVNC should work on Windows 2000 and later.
 On Windows XP and later, winvnc may not work if the Fast User Switching or Remote Desktop features are in use.
+Running winvnc as a service does not (yet) work with Windows Vista or later.

 Unix/Linux-Specific (not Mac)